talon-one/commercetools-talonone-accelerator/docs/data-mapping-spec.md

 ct-attr-key    = ALPHA *255( ALPHA / DIGIT / "_" / "-" )
 ```

-where:
+Where:

-- `ct-attr-name` - attribute name from Commercetools
+- `ct-attr-name`: attribute name from Commercetools
-- `ct-attr-key` - attribute value field name from Commercetools (only
+- `ct-attr-key`: attribute value field name from Commercetools (only
   applies when the attribute value is an object)
-- `ct-attr-keys` - the keys that will be used to filter and order the
+- `ct-attr-keys`: the keys that will be used to filter and order the
   values in the object
-- `t1-attr-name` - attribute name from Talon.One
+- `t1-attr-name`: attribute name from Talon.One
-- `t1-attr-type` - attribute type from Talon.One (by default `"string"`)
+- `t1-attr-type`: attribute type from Talon.One (by default `"string"`)

 ## Example